Regular mammograms are key in maintaining breast health and diagnosing breast cancer early.

 Current patients who have Patient Portal access can now schedule their mammograms online!

-Regular mammogram screenings are key in maintaining breast health and diagnosing breast cancer early.
+Regular mammogram screenings are key in diagnosing breast cancer early.

 Our Mammography Services

 Mammograms are specialized X-rays of the breast used to identify changes in the breast tissue.
 It is used to detect and diagnose breast disease in women who either have breast problems such as a lump, pain or nipple discharge, as well as for regular recommended breast cancer screenings.
 Mammography cannot prove that an abnormal area is cancer, but if it raises a significant suspicion of cancer, your doctor may order additional testing or a biopsy.

 Per the American Cancer Society, these guidelines are for women at average risk for breast cancer.
 For screening purposes, a woman is considered to be at average risk if she doesn’t have a personal history of breast cancer, a strong family history of breast cancer, or a genetic mutation known to increase risk of breast cancer (such as in a BRCA gene), and has not had chest radiation therapy before the age of 30.

 - Women between 40 and 44 have the option to start screening with a mammogram every year.

 - Women 45 to 54 should get mammograms every year.

 - Women 55 and older can switch to a mammogram every other year, or they can choose to continue yearly mammograms.
 Screening should continue as long as a woman is in good health and is expected to live 10 more years or longer.

 Women who are at high risk for breast cancer based on certain factors should get an MRI and a mammogram every year, typically starting at age 30.
 This includes women who: